 This model proposes that there is an underlying biological state (ie an abnormal resting arousal state) together with a psychological state which is painful for the individual (for example, by creating a feeling of unbearable anxiety) often caused by childhood trauma to which activities such as gambling provide an ‘escape route’ (temporarily).
 The individual becomes addicted to this short-term relief (although often he will not realize this is the fundamental reason he continues to gamble, the drive frequently being unconscious).

-Addictions which alleviate extreme stress in this manner are known as MALADAPTIVE COPING STRATEGIES; they are, essentially, learned defences against UNRESOLVED TRAUMA-RELATED ANXIETY (Henry, 1996).
+Addictions that alleviate extreme stress in this manner are known as MALADAPTIVE COPING STRATEGIES; they are, essentially, learned defenses against UNRESOLVED TRAUMA-RELATED ANXIETY (Henry, 1996).

 A study conducted by Bergevin et al., 2006 found that adolescents with a severe gambling problem had experienced more stressful and negative life events than adolescent social gamblers who, in turn, had experienced more stressful and negative life events than adolescent non-gamblers.
 The same study also found that those adolescents with a severe gambling problem tended to have less effective ways of coping with negative and stressful life events than those without a gambling problem and were more likely to rely upon avoidance-oriented coping rather than task-oriented coping.
 It seems reasonable to infer from this that the problem gamblers in this study were using gambling as a temporary ‘mental escape’ from unpleasant, stress-related feelings.

-KEY AREAS OF THE BRAIN INVOLVED IN GAMBLING:
+OTHER WAYS THE BRAIN IS INVOLVED IN GAMBLING

 - The brain chemical dopamine and the dopamine system play a key part in gambling addiction

 - The striatum is a crucial part of the brain’s reward circuit and also responds to food, sex, drugs

 - The pleasure circuit: is involved in both the anticipation of gambling and its outcomes